Celsollopes/EDA-HR/README.md

 # EDA-HR
-Exploratory Data Analysis - EDA.
-Exploratory analysis on a database from the human resources sector.
+Exploratory analysis (EDA) on a database from the human resources sector.